isacben/monkeying-around/README.md

 #### Day 1 - Nov 5th, 2022

 1. Defined the concept and created todo list for the game.
-2. Created and initialized GitHub repository
+2. Created and initialized GitHub repository.
-3. Created the Godot project and added it to the repository
+3. Created the Godot project and added it to the repository.
+4. Created a POC tile map with collisions.
+5. Create the player with a white square, with collision, gravity (falling with a parachute) and left & right movement.